-They combine market data, qualitative research and product knowledge within a brief to enable the creative team to produce innovative ideas that will reach consumers.
+You'll combine market data, qualitative research and product knowledge within a brief to enable the creative team to produce innovative ideas that will reach consumers.

-Planners can be involved in working with a number of clients at the same time, and will need to identify the specific business needs for each one.
+You could be involved in working with a number of clients at the same time, and will need to identify the specific business needs for each one.

 Income figures are intended as a guide only.

 In some agencies, focus groups tend to be held in the evenings.

-This area of work is open to all graduates, and a good honours degree or HND is usually required.
+Advertising is open to all graduates, and a good honours degree or HND is usually required.
 Subjects that require a wide base of knowledge and applied research skills, such as psychology and economics, can be an advantage.

 Agencies seek a broad diversity of degree backgrounds in their teams, with a particular emphasis on a mix of the arts and sciences.
 Your personality, skills and having an interest in the way business works are usually more important than your subject of study.